Standard number: DS-20

 - Periodically participate in review and update of BAA and DPA documents;

-- Review contracts and DPAs on an as-needed basis.
+- Review contracts, DPAs, and redlined or alternatives to DPAs on an as-needed basis.

 Includes schools, colleges, institutes, departments, research centers, research projects, clinical environments

-Abide by provisions of this Standard and appropriately monitor third party vendors for compliance with DPA.
-The Security Unit Liaison (SUL) or an IT manager/director should primarily handle the service provider security and compliance review process.
+- Abide by provisions of this standard and appropriately monitor third party vendors for compliance with DPA.
+The Security Unit Liaison (SUL) or an IT manager/director should primarily coordinate the service provider security and compliance review process on behalf of their unit.

-U-M units and all individual faculty, staff, and workforce members must adhere to the Vendor Security and Compliance Assessment process outlined on U-M Safe Computing in all situations where U-M data is to be accessed by, or shared with a third party vendor.
-Prospective or current vendors are required to submit to the university documentation according to the following table:
+U-M units and individuals must adhere to the Third Party Vendor Security & Compliance process in all situations where U-M data is to be accessed by, or shared with, a third party vendor.
+Prospective vendors or U-M units are required to submit and/or agree to the documentation listed in Table 2.

 |Data Security Document||U-M Unit with Primary Responsibility||Description of Third Party Vendor Requirement|